dmmgriffiths/sourdough/README.md

 1. Mix all ingredients together.
 Wait 30 mins.
 2. Stretch and fold.
 Wait ~5 hours.
 3. Line a sheet pan with parchment paper.
-4. Divide into 3 and braid.
-Form into a circle and place on the pan.
+4. Divide into 7 and braid.
+Over 1, under 2 each time.
+Tuck ends under and place on the pan.
 5. When risen again, preheat the oven to 370F?
 6. Cook for 40 minutes?
 Store in a plasic bag to keep its soft texture.